Burnout in Software Development: How to Deal With it?

 - Feeling of depression and anxiety for weeks around work and other things (mild to severe)

-- You look tired all the time, mood swing and it can severely affect other parts of your life like your relationship.
+- You look tired all the time, mood swings and it can severely affect other parts of your life like your relationship.

 - Insomnia, hopelessness, a sense of detachment, loss of enjoyment of things you used to enjoy, a general feeling of being disconnected.